-Apple has significantly revised Services in Mac OS X 10.6 and newer.
-As a result for these changes, Service Scrubber may cause unpredictable results if used in Mac OS X 10.6 or 10.7.
+Apple has significantly revised and basically fixed Services in Mac OS X 10.6.
+As a result of these changes, Service Scrubber may cause unpredictable results if used in Mac OS X 10.6 and newer.

-We've left this online for those who need to stay with Mac OS X 10.5 or earlier.
+We've left this online for those who need to stay with Mac OS X 10.5 or older.

 One of the most underestimated features of Mac OS X is the services menu, which lets you perform actions on the current selection, regardless of the application you're currently working in.
 These actions include opening a URL in your browser, sending a snippet via mail, having text read to you, and so forth.